At a glance

 - A fix or a written plan to fix within 30 days for high-severity issues, with status updates if it takes longer.

-- Public credit, with permission, after the fix ships.
+- Public credit, with permission, after the fix is released.

 We don’t currently run a paid bug bounty.
 We will make exceptions for issues that are clearly serious; ask.